By Luis Torres, Staff Writer

 “It feels really good to be able to come back and drive a good fast truck.
 I’ve learned a tremendous amount tonight,” said Biffle.
 “I wasn’t sure the first part of this thing.
 It went green and I felt really good about the speed of our truck.
 Then the second and third run, I didn’t feel like I was figuring out how to get around these guys.

-For 18 laps, Biffle was out in front but earlier in the race, when he from Laps 104-108, he realized that it wasn’t going to be an easy race after his competitors, notably Anthony Alfredo, got by him.
+For 18 laps, Biffle was out in front but earlier in the race, he realized that it wasn’t going to be an easy race after his competitors, notably Anthony Alfredo, got by him.
 This left him alarmed, but with a strong truck he has from Kyle Busch Motorsports, the team was able to prevail when it mattered most.

 “We ended up getting the lead and then guys drafted right by me.
 I knew I had my work cut out for me to figure out the draft of these trucks and what they drive like.
 They made it easy for me,” Biffle explained.
 “They gave me a really good truck.
 Pit stops were phenomenal.
 We worked really good in practice with the three sessions to get the thing driving the way it felt good to me.
 We worked really well together, and it was a great opportunity for me.
 I’m so happy to be able to come back and run that well.”